 Their second hit is Our Harvest in Fenwick.
 This spot focuses on small plates of comforting, savory entrees.
 Each of our several visits have been quite successful.

 The latest jewel in their crown is Annabelle's BBQ and Creamery at 64th St. bayside.
-GM (and Fenwick native!)
-Joe Botchie and Trader's regional manager Guy Bashore are doing their best to make this place as authentic as possible.
+Trader's regional manager Guy Bashore is doing his best to make this place as authentic as possible.
 We've only been a couple of times, so we'll consider this a sneak peek.